cypress-io/cypress-documentation/source/guides/references/migration-guide.md

 })
 ```

+## overriding route matchers
+Unlike `cy.route`, `cy.intercept` currently does _not_ allow you to override a previous response.
+For more information on this, see https://github.com/cypress-io/cypress/issues/9302 and https://glebbahmutov.com/blog/cypress-intercept-problems/#no-overwriting-interceptors.
+Overriding responses will be added in a future release.

 # Migrating to Cypress 6.0

 This guide details the changes and how to change your code to migrate to Cypress 6.0. {% url "See the full changelog for 6.0" changelog#6-0-0 %}.